+2. The Complaint charges that Defendant participated in unfair acts or practices in violation of Section 5 of the FTC Act, 15 U.S.C. § 45 and the FTC's Telemarketing Sales Rule (the "TSR"

+or "Rule", as amended, 16 C.F.R.
+Part 310, by, among other things, assisting and facilitating: (a) placing telemarketing calls to consumers that delivered prerecorded messages; (b) placing telemarketing calls to consumers whose telephone numbers were on the National Do Not Call ("DNC") Registry; and (c) transmitting inaccurate caller ID numbers and names with their telemarketing calls.

-- The Complaint charges that Defendant Donohue participated in deceptive acts or practices in violation of Section 5 of the FTC Act, U.S.C. § 45, the FTC's Telemarketing Sales Rule ("TSR"), 16 C.L.R.
-Part 310, as amended, and FDUTPA.
-Section 501,204. - Defendant Donohue neither admits nor denies any of the allegations in the Complaint, except as specifically stated in this Order.
-Only for purposes of this action.
-Defendant Donohue admits the facts necessary to establish jurisdiction. - 4.
-The parties agree that this Order resolves all allegations in the Complaint. - 5.
-Defendant Donohue waives and releases any claim he may have against the Plaintiffs and their agents that relate to this action. - 6.
-Defendant Donohue waives any claim that he may have under the Equal Access to Justice Act, 28 U.S.C. § 2412, concerning the prosecution of this action through the date of this Order, and agrees to bear his own costs and attorney fees. - 7.
-Defendant Donohue waives all rights to appeal or otherwise challenge or contest the validity of this Order.
+3. Settling Defendant neither admits nor denies any of the allegations in the Complaint, except as specifically stated in this Order.
+Only for purposes of this action, Settling Defendant admits the facts necessary to establish jurisdiction.

+4. Settling Defendant waives any claim that he may have under the Equal Access to Justice Act, 28 U.S.C. § 2412, concerning the prosecution of this action through the date of this Order, and agrees to bear his own costs and attorney fees.

+5. Settling Defendant waives all rights to appeal or otherwise challenge or contest the validity of this Order.